LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 <div class="exercise-container">
 <button class="exercise-button" onclick="toggleExercise(this)">Hint</button>
 <div class="exercise-text">
-The topology of any topological space is completely determined by the convergence of nets.
-So it is enough to show that the property holds.
-The implication holds by the continuity of $\rho$, the reverse follows from being able to fit $x\U \bullet$ into any basic set
+The convergence of nets completely determines the topology of any topological space.
+So, it is enough to show that the property holds.
+The implication holds by the continuity of $\rho$.
+The reverse follows from being able to fit $x\U \bullet$ into any basic set
 $x+\rho(B\U \epsilon)$.
 </div>